- Getting Started

 - Please make clear the nature and extent of the student’s contribution in formulating and carrying out the project

-This letter should be sent via the recommendation form interface no later than 4:00 PM on April 4.
+This letter should be sent via the recommendation form interface no later than midnight on April 3.

 Deadlines and Timeframes

-Completed applications and letters from advisors must be submitted by 4:00 PM on April 4.
+Completed applications and letters from advisors must be submitted by midnight on April 3.
 Late applications will not be considered.
 Proposals will be reviewed by a faculty committee designated by CURF.
 All applicants will be notified of selection results by May 8.
 Awards will be announced before Commencement and publicized in the appropriate campus media.